ScuffleTV/scuffle/README.md

 Scuffle is an opensource live streaming platform.

-This project is very much a WIP and has no functional component now!
+This project is very much a WIP and has no functional component right now!

 For more information on what this is going to be, check out [our conference](https://www.youtube.com/watch?v=QvQpMRkzoVM&t=593s)